Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Faceted HyperSARA algorithm

 A graphical illustration of the PDFB-powered algorithm to solve problem~\eqref{eq:problem-split-subcube-approx} is given in Figure~\ref{fig:algo}.
+A formal description is reported in Algorithm~\ref{alg:pdfb}.
+The expression of the different proximal operators involved in Algorithm~\ref{alg:pdfb} are given in Table~\ref{tab:proximity}.

-A formal description is reported in Algorithm~\ref{alg:pd}.
-First, the faceted low-rankness prior is handled in lines~\ref{alg:step:start_facet-nuclear}-\ref{alg:step:end_facet-nuclear} by computing in parallel the proximal operator of the per facet weighted nuclear norms (see Table~\ref{tab:proximity}).
-Second, the average sparsity prior is addressed in lines~\ref{alg:step:start_facet-l21}-\ref{alg:step:end_facet-l21} by computing the proximal operator of the per facet weighted $\ell_{2,1}$ norm in parallel (see Table~\ref{tab:proximity}).
+First, the faceted low-rankness prior is handled in lines~\ref{alg:step:dual_lr}-\ref{alg:step:end_facet-nuclear} by computing in parallel the proximal operator of the per-facet weighted nuclear norms.
+Second, the average sparsity prior is addressed in lines~\ref{alg:step:dual_sparsity}-\ref{alg:step:end_facet-l21} by computing the proximal operator of the per-facet weighted $\ell_{2,1}$ norm in parallel.
 Third, the data-fidelity terms are handled in parallel in lines~\ref{alg:step:start_data}-\ref{alg:step:dual_data2} by computing, for every data block $(c,l,b)$, the projection onto the $\ell_2$ balls $\mathcal{B}(\mathbf{y}_{c,l,b}, \varepsilon_{c,l,b})$ with respect to the metric induced by the diagonal matrices $\mathbf{U}_{c,l,b}$, chosen using the preconditioning strategy proposed by~\citet{Onose2017, Abdulaziz2019}.
-More precisely, their diagonal coefficients are the inverse of the sampling density in the vicinity of the probed Fourier modes.
-The projections onto the $\ell_2$ balls for the metric induced by $\mathbf{U}_{c,l,b}$ do not admit an analytic expression, and thus need to be approximated numerically through sub-iterations.
-In this work, we resort to FISTA~\citep{Beck2009}, which iteratively approximates this projection by computing Euclidean projections onto the $\ell_2$ balls $\mathcal{B}(\mathbf{y}_{c,l,b}, \varepsilon_{c,l,b})$ (see Table~\ref{tab:proximity}).
-Finally, the non-negativity constraint is handled in line~\ref{alg:step:primal} by computing the Euclidean projection onto the non-negative orthant (see Table~\ref{tab:proximity}).
+More precisely, $\mathbf{U}_{c,l,b}$ is a diagonal matrix, whose coefficients are the inverse of the sampling density in the vicinity of the acquired Fourier modes.
+The projection onto the $\ell_2$ ball for the metric induced by $\mathbf{U}_{c,l,b}$ does not admit an analytic expression, and thus needs to be approximated numerically through sub-iterations.
+In this work, we adopt a forward-backward algorithm~\citep{Combettes2011} which iteratively approximates this projection by computing Euclidean projections onto the $\ell_2$ ball $\mathcal{B}(\mathbf{y}_{c,l,b}, \varepsilon_{c,l,b})$ \citep[see][Algorithm 2]{Onose2017}.
+Finally, the non-negativity constraint is handled in line~\ref{alg:step:primal} by computing the Euclidean projection onto the non-negative orthant.